 Lights on the control knob don't function properly

-What Factors Should You Consider When Buying A Gas Smoker?
+What Factors Should You Consider When Buying A Propane Smoker?

 If you want to cook amazing cuts of meat, you have to get away from the grilling mindset.
 A specialized gas smoker is perfect for home chefs who crave full flavor and texture in their home cooking.
 Before you rush out and buy the first smoker that you see, make sure to take the following into consideration: